 After the civil suit was filed it gave the prefix owners the rights to do whatever they want with their prefix including splitting it up or selling it.
 What we do is purchase those prefixes directly from the company or individual that purchased the prefix directly from the UCC (GS1) and therefore, all of our barcodes are legal and legitimate.
 For this reason, the cost of our barcodes are at a minimal affordable price and we do NOT charge any renewal fees.
-If you had to buy directly from GS1, you will pay high expensive fees and pay annual fees on each barcode that is used by yourself.

 Will my barcodes be accepted at all stores?